 Many students choose to take a course over the summer to free up space for an elective or extra course that they may not be able to take during the full year.
 The College Prep Institute offers a great way for students to focus on just one or two classes at a time while completing graduation requirements.

 Students are able to enroll in either a half-day or full-day session.
 Block 1 classes are from 8:00-9:30, and Block 2 classes are from 10:00-11:30.
-Classes will be presented in a synchronous and asynchronous schedule during the four-week session.
+Students must attend all scheduled online classes in order to receive course credit.

 College Prep helped me tremendously.
 The summer classes helped free up time so that I could take other classes during the school year.
 These classes helped me focus on only two classes during the summer, instead of juggling multiple classes which included final exams at the end of the school terms.
 The courses for me were well set up and fit perfectly into a one-month time frame in July.
 Summer courses may seem overwhelming; however, they are set up in a way that I felt I spent my time wisely, and I would most definitely do again.